 Although there are many ways to place a Buddha statue in your home or outdoors, there are generally some ideas that we should keep in mind.

 People usually don’t reduce the importance of a statue to simply a toy.
 Doing so may show that the owner may not understand or value the Buddha’s teachings or respect themselves enough to appreciate others and their beliefs.

 No Buddhists or interested non-Buddhists ever place a Buddha statue in their restrooms or a dusty corner of a room that is left untouched.

 Should I Care About the Direction of the Placement?

 Generally, many would advise you to set the statue facing to the direction that has a good amount of sunlight or specifically Southeast, where the sun rises.
 Among all this advice, you know truly in your heart the best direction to put your statue.

 After a long day at work, you come back home, take a shower, and go into your meditation room.
-Entering, you see a nice, gentle Buddha statue looking at you.
+Entering, you see a nice, calm, gentle Buddha statue looking at you.
 It makes you smile.